Eagle Farm, Queensland: Allison Engine Testing Stands

-The Allison Engine testing stands site is part of Brisbane's TradeCoast Central at the old Brisbane airport site in the suburb of Eagle Farm, where new and rebuilt World War II Allison V-12 in-line liquid cooled aero engines were tested in the open air prior to fitting into reassembled WW2 aircraft, notably the P38-Lightning, Curtis Kittyhawk and Bell Airacobra.
+The Allison Engine Testing Stands site is part of Brisbane's TradeCoast Central at the old Brisbane airport site in the suburb of Eagle Farm, where new and rebuilt World War II Allison V-12 in-line liquid cooled aero engines were tested in the open air prior to fitting into reassembled aircraft, notably the P38-Lightning, Curtis Kittyhawk and Bell Airacobra.
 The masonry sections of the remains, being buildings and dividers between the engine testing bays, are largely intact.
-The engines were refurbished in the General Motors Holden (GMH) Breakfast Creek facility.
-Many of the workers in the GMH facility were women.
+The engines were refurbished at the Holden Breakfast Creek facility.
+Many of the workers in the Holden facility were women.

 Education

-There are no schools in Eagle Farm.
-The nearest government primary school is in neighbouring Hamilton, while the nearest government secondary school is Aviation State High School in neighbouring Hendra.
+The nearest government primary school is in neighbouring Hamilton and the nearest government secondary school is Aviation State High School in neighbouring Hendra.

+Gateway College opened in 1966.
+It is now known as TAFE Queensland SkillsTech, featuring trade courses such as electrical, plumbing, glass and glazing, renewable energy and electronics.
+Construction of a $40 million Robotics and Advanced Manufacturing Centre (RAMC) began in October 2023.